Ruchis356/Gruppeprosjekt/test/README.md

 No missing values: Returns None.

+This project provides a simple Python class `RefinedData` for handling missing values in Pandas DataFrames.
+It includes a unit test suite using Python's `unittest` framework.

+- `datahandling.py`: Contains the `RefinedData` class and `missing_data()` method.
+- `test_datahandling.py`: Unit tests to validate all method strategies.

 The setUp method uses self to create reusable instance variables: a RefinedData processor and a sample DataFrame with missing values.
 Using self allows these to be accessed across all test methods, ensuring consistency and reducing code repetition.

 # TESTING STRATEGY NOTE: